nourGhribi/nourGhribi/README.md

 ## 👋 Hello, my name is Nour Ghribi!

-I am a Data Scientist with expertise in analytics solutions and dashboard development, adept at translating complex data into actionable business insights.
-Skilled in bridging technical and business domains, agile adaptability, and promoting data-driven decision-making.
-Fluent in English, and French, poised to effectively contribute in a dynamic, multilingual environment.
+I am a Data Scientist with expertise in analytics solutions, dashboard development, and translating complex data into actionable insights.
+Skilled in bridging technical and business domains, I promote data-driven decision-making with agile adaptability.
+Recently, I upskilled in Generative AI and LLMs, enhancing my ability to apply advanced data science techniques.

-- I graduated from Ecole Polytechnique Fédérale de Lausanne earning a M.Sc.
-Data Science with a minor in Management of Technology and Entrepreneurship.
-- For the last year of my Master's, I interned at Compagnie Financière Tradition, Where I have worked on multiple pilot projects in their Data science initiative.
-- Curious by Nature and with a creative mindset, I like to discover more about emerging technologies and am fond of design and modern art forms.
+I hold an M.Sc. in Data Science with a minor in Management of Technology and Entrepreneurship from EPFL, where I interned at Compagnie Financière Tradition, contributing to their Data Science initiative.
+Fluent in English and French, I thrive in dynamic, multilingual environments.
+Naturally curious and creative, I am passionate about emerging technologies, design, and modern art forms.

 Portfolio: [nourghribi.github.io](https://nourghribi.github.io/)